usdoj-crt/beta-ada/_pages/_resources/child-care-centers.md

 >{{site.contact.tollfree}} (Voice) and {{site.contact.tty}} (TTY)
 M-W, F 9:30 a.m. – 12:00 p.m. and 3:00 p.m. - 5:30 p.m., Th 2:30 p.m. – 5:30 p.m.
 (Eastern Time) to speak with an ADA Specialist.
 Calls are confidential.

-The [ADA Home Page](https://www.ada.gov), which is updated frequently, contains the Department of Justice's regulations and technical assistance materials, as well as press releases on ADA cases and other issues.
+The [archive.ADA Home Page](https://archive.ada.gov), which is updated frequently, contains the Department of Justice's regulations and technical assistance materials, as well as press releases on ADA cases and other issues.
 Several settlement agreements with child care centers are also available on the Home Page.

 There are ten regional centers, which are jointly known as the [ADA National Network](https://adata.org), that are funded by the National Institute on Disability, Independent Living, and Rehabilitation Research to provide technical assistance under the ADA.
 One toll-free number connects to the center in your region.